Simple Manjaro NAS

 First fill in the Global section.
 See [root tip] [How To] Samba Server From Scratch for more configuration.

-Normally when you reconfigure your samba service or shares - you should ensure to restart the service otherwise the changes will not take effect - but using the cockpit applet will switch the configuration from being file-based (/etc/samba/smb.conf to be database based - thus the changes will immediately reflect on the service.
+Normally when you reconfigure your samba service or shares - you should ensure to restart the service otherwise the changes will not take effect - but using the cockpit applet will switch the configuration from being file-based (/etc/samba/smb.conf to be database based - thus the changes should immediately reflect on the service.